iamkaushalsingh/project-nexus/Project3/readme.md

-# nextechy Website
+# Software Service Website

 ## Description

-This repository contains the code for the nextechy website, inspired by the tutorials from [ThapaTechnical](https://www.youtube.com/channel/UCwfaAHy4zQUb2APNOGXUCCA).
+This repository contains the code for the software website, inspired by the tutorials from [ThapaTechnical](https://www.youtube.com/channel/UCwfaAHy4zQUb2APNOGXUCCA).
 The website is a simple HTML template with dynamic content rendered using Express.js.
 It includes sections for the home page, about us, services, maps, and contact information.
 The styling is done using [Bootstrap](https://getbootstrap.com/), and the data is stored in a [MongoDB](https://www.mongodb.com/) database.

 ## Table of Contents